tatianaacostag/DevelopersDoc_site/content/en/docs/Tools/Shopping cart plugins/Salesforce.md

 {{% alert title="Important" color="warning"%}}

+- The routing decision is considered valid when all conditions are satisfied during the transaction request.
+These rules should align with the agreement you have in place with your PayU Latam account manager.

-Ensure that the preferences `payUInstallments` and `payUCardWiseInstallments` are aligned with the installment options you want to offer as set in [Managing Custom Site Preferences](#managing-custom-site-preferences).
+- Ensure that the preferences `payUInstallments` and `payUCardWiseInstallments` are aligned with the installment options you want to offer as set in [Managing Custom Site Preferences](#managing-custom-site-preferences).
 These preferences must be properly configured for both your main account transactions and your interest-free or promotional installment options.

 {{% /alert %}}